 User Behavior Analysis Based on Heatmap Data

-User behavior differs and depends on the subject of a website, traffic source, and the intentions of a website visitor.
+User behavior differs and depends on the subject of a website, the traffic source, and the intentions of a website visitor.
 For a more precise user behavior analysis, we have collected around 100 million clicks from various sources.
 These interactions were made on websites with unlike subjects and functions.

 Here is a graph of total clicks grouped by traffic source.
 We relied on this analytics data in our following studies of the user behavior.